Free Community Service Letters (Completion, Verification)

 Search for volunteer work

 Start by searching for several charitable organizations, government agencies, or organizations enrolling volunteers for community service.
 Next, you should review the job description of open positions and note down the positions that suit your capabilities.
-Lastly, you should create a list of the organizations and open positions.
+Lastly, you should create a list of organizations and open positions.

 Research organizations